 Do not think of the night sky as not merely a backdrop on a stage that is darkened.
 The starry night sky is an integral component of our natural environment, and without it our lives are not as rich.
 As an artist I am concerned with how I visually experience the world and I do not want to lose any part of it, especially my view of the stars and the Milky Way.
 Many young people I have spoken with have reported that they have never seen the Milky Way and sadly many do not know even what it is.

 The long, majestic band of light that can be seen on a clear dark night is really an edge view of our own galaxy.
-If we could see it from afar, it would look much like a giant pinwheel.
-Traveling at the speed of light, it would take 100,000 years to cross our Milky Way galaxy.
-The sun, situated toward the outer edge of the galaxy, takes 200 million years to complete its orbit around the galactic center.
-It is a shame that two–thirds of Americans cannot see the Milky Way from their backyard.
+It is a shame that more than two–thirds of Americans cannot see the Milky Way from their backyard.

 I have always enjoyed wilderness areas and they are the main focus of my paintings.
 Because I chose to paint what is fast disappearing, I have been called a “preservationist”.
 Like the wilderness the starry night sky gives us a source of reflection, meditation and even our spirituality.
 Gazing at the night sky we can find a sense of our place in the universe.
 It inspires us to think on the big questions in life.
 What our grandparents took for granted, the romance, inspiration and mystery of the night sky, we have lost to light pollution from our cities, shopping malls, and illuminated parking lots.
 The only way I can preserve the beauty of the night sky is to paint it.